What is a No Claims Bonus?

-When you’re looking into your car insurance policy, you’ll want to consider many factors.
+When you’re looking into your car insurance policy, you’ll want to consider many factors (including the cost, level of cover, and any optional extras).

 A no claims bonus is awarded to motorists who have a successful track record of driving, not necessarily always without accident, but without insurance claims.

-This works better for insurers, who ultimately have to pay out less in repairs, and also results in reduced premiums for motorists.
+This works out to be more cost efficient for insurers, who ultimately have to pay out less in repairs, and also results in cheaper car insurance for motorists.

 How does a no claims bonus work?

 This is generally five years, though it is ultimately down to the insurer.
-When motorists have reached this point, insurers will reward them by reducing their yearly premiums, or fees.
+When motorists have reached this point, insurers will reward them by reducing their annual premiums or fees.

-Some insurance companies may offer an additional bonus such as an accelerated policy.
-For example, some may offer a one year bonus after a motorist has earned 10 months.
+The best car insurance companies may offer an additional bonus such as an accelerated policy.
+For example, some may offer a one-year bonus after a motorist has earned 10 months.

-In theory, you can earn an unlimited number of years for your no claims discount.
-However, most insurance companies will limit the discount after five years.
+In theory, you can earn an unlimited number of years for your no claims discount (NCD).
+However, you will probably find that many providers will limit the discount after five years.

 Accidents can happen, and they’re not always your fault.
-Some motorists may have to make a claim based on damage to their vehicle even if they did not cause the accident.
-For this reason, some people like to protect their no claims discount.
+Unfortunately, some motorists may have to make a claim based on damage to their vehicle even if they did not cause the accident.
+For this reason, some people like to protect their no claims discount with a ‘no claims bonus protection’ add-on.

-The most effective way of doing this is to approach your insurer.
-Many may offer to protect your no claims bonus – all you have to do is pay an additional fee on top of your policy.
+The most effective way of doing this is to approach your insurer directly.
+Many may offer to protect your no-claims bonus – all you have to do is pay an additional fee on top of your policy.

-This means that if you do have an accident, regardless of whether or not it was your fault, your bonus will be protected.
+This means that if you do have an accident, regardless of whether or not it was your fault, your discount will be protected.

-Generally speaking, a no claims bonus lasts around two years.
+Generally speaking, a no claims discount lasts for around two years.
 This includes if you don’t have your own policy.

 You will have to start your no claims bonus again if you cannot prove you’ve had access to a car within this period.

-How long do no claims last if not driving?
+How long does a no claims bonus last if you’re not driving?

 When you go to renew your car insurance, you may want to ask your insurer to provide proof of your no claims bonus.